Organization

 Emission from an, E. Le Clézio

-After completing the first year of specialized tracks, students take the second-year courses of the Master’s program together.
+After completing their first year of specialized tracks, students take the second-year courses of the master’s program together.

 - S3: First Semester

-The course units in the first semester of the second year are dedicated to building upon the specialized modules covered in the first year.
-These include “Sensors and Instrumentation,” “Modeling/Control,” and “Microfabrication/Microfluidics.”
+The course units (UEs) in the first semester of the second year are dedicated to building on the specialized modules covered in the M1.
+These are “Sensors and Instrumentation,” “Modeling/Control,” and “Microfabrication/Microfluidics.”

-The final semester of the Master’s program focuses on professional development through course units related to the industrial sector (TU Business Knowledge/Law and Ethics”) and research (TU Bibliographic Analysis/Scientific Monitoring”).
+The final semester of the Master’s program is dedicated to professional development through course units focused on the industrial sector (TU Business Knowledge/Law and Ethics”) and research (TU Bibliographic Analysis/Scientific Monitoring”).
 The program concludes with a 4- to 6-month internship at a company, hospital, or laboratory.

-The "Healthcare Device Engineering" specialization within the "Science and Digital Technology for Health" Master's program is structured around career-oriented course modules designed to equip students with a solid understanding of the industrial or academic environment, depending on their career goals.
+The “Healthcare Device Engineering” specialization within the “Science and Digital Technologies for Health” master’s program is structured around career-oriented course modules designed to provide students—in line with their career goals—with a solid understanding of the industrial or academic environment.

-Over the two years of the Master’s program, four professional-oriented course units are offered in the form of projects (or intermittent internships) consisting of three half-days per week from early October to late March, with the option to continue through three- to six-month internships offered at the end of each year.
-These modules allow students, depending on their choices and the opportunities available, to gain access to four different institutions and thus acquire a diverse range of experience or, conversely, to specialize in a particular field over the course of the two years.
+Over the two years of the Master’s program, four career-oriented teaching units are offered in the form of projects (or intermittent internships) consisting of three half-days per week from early October through late March, which may be continued through three- to six-month internships offered at the end of each year.
+These modules allow students, depending on their choices and the opportunities that arise, to gain access to four different institutions and thus acquire a diverse range of experience or, conversely, to specialize in a particular field over the course of the two years.

 The following list provides a sample of the topics of projects and/or internships completed by IDS students:

-- Methods for characterizing blood properties: Study of the coagulation process,
+- Methods for Characterizing Blood Properties: A Study of the Coagulation Process,

 - Feasibility study on the characterization of the viscoelastic properties of blood before and during the coagulation cascade using ultrasonic methods,